-The Music Library is re-opening on Tuesday, September 7.
+The Music Library will be open on January 3, 2022.
+We will have temporarily reduced hours until January 31.
 We continue to follow public health guidelines in order to keep staff and students safe and healthy.
 Only those with FOB access to the Edward Johnson Building may reach the Music Library.
 If you do not have a FOB, you can choose to pick up your library materials at Robarts Library.

 See our hours for library open times.

 Yes.
 The University of Toronto Libraries has replaced curbside pickup with the new Request a hold service.
 You can place requests on items that are available in the stacks and then pick them up at the service desk.